reshmabanumd15/Araku-Tek---Data-Governance-Lineage-Tracking---Aug-2025/README.md

-# Project: Data Governance & Lineage Tracking (Pro Edition)
+# Project: Data Governance & Lineage Tracking

 A production-style toolkit for **metadata governance + end-to-end lineage tracking** on a medallion-style data lake (S3 + Glue Data Catalog) with integration points for